MCO Terminal C UK Guide: Airlines, Arrivals & What to Expect

 Mickey From The UK is reader-supported.
 When buying through our links we may earn a commission at no extra cost to you.
 This does not influence our content.

 If you've flown to Orlando before, you'll know the drill.
 You step off the plane after nine-ish hours, legs like jelly, absolutely knackered, kids either asleep or feral, and you join what can only be described as a very long, very slow queue into the United States.
-The old terminals at MCO - A and B - have been serving you for decades, but now you'll find your flights will land in the new terminal, Terminal C.
+The old terminals at MCO - A and B - served UK passengers for decades, but since 2022 the new Terminal C has been the home for British flights - and from 30th June 2026, that includes Virgin Atlantic.

 Terminal C is different.
-Opened in September 2022 as part of the airport's South Terminal Complex, it won't have you weeping at its beauty, but it is a genuine and noticeable improvement on what came before - albeit with a couple of quirks worth knowing about.
-If you're flying to Orlando from the UK, this is almost certainly your new home at MCO.
+Opened in September 2022 as part of the airport's South Terminal Complex, it won't have you weeping at its beauty, but it is a noticeable improvement on what came before - albeit with a couple of quirks worth knowing about.
 Here's everything you need to know.

 Which UK Airlines Fly To & From MCO Terminal C?